Tasting Table: Here are the Sipping Rums to Pop Open this Summer

 The Continuous (Coffey) Still (commissioned 1985)

 The John Dore 6000 Liter Pot Still (commissioned 2004)

 Maturation: They currently have a large and growing stock of barrels undergoing maturation.
-St. Lucia Distillers sources its’ white American oak barrels from the Kentucky Bourbon industry and has barrels from Jack Daniels, Buffalo Trace and Jim Beam.
-In addition to Bourbon barrels they use port barrels for final polishing for products such as TØZ and are experimenting with Hermitage and Chilean wine barrels.
-They are conducting further experiments with Sherry, Madeira and Sauternes barrels.
+St. Lucia Distillers sources its white American oak barrels from the Kentucky bourbon industry and has barrels from Jack Daniels, Buffalo Trace and Jim Beam.
+In addition to bourbon barrels, they use port barrels for final polishing and are experimenting with Hermitage and Chilean wine barrels.
+They are conducting further experiments with sherry, Madeira and Sauternes barrels.
 Tropical aging speeds up the maturation process.
 The spirit ages two and half times faster than equivalent spirits in Europe.
-Although this has its’ advantages it can often be the case that rums over 10 years of age can be extremely woody as tropical maturation takes on too much tannin.
-They carefully check all barrels for the evolution of the spirit and rely on the talents of their blending team to marry old rums with younger rums to get balance and greater complexity.
+Although this has its advantages, it can often be the case that rums over 10 years of age can be extremely woody as tropical maturation takes on too much tannin.
+Chairman's Reserve carefully checks all barrels for the evolution of the spirit, relying on the talents of their blending team to marry old rums with younger rums to get balance and greater complexity.

-Blending: The art of blending is central to their philosophy.
-They do not put age statements on the rums because they believe passionately that complexity and balance can only be maximized by blending old, complex but often “woody” rums with fresher but characterful rums.
-With the exception of caramel for coloring purposes, they do not add sugar or other additives to the rums, and therefore conform to both Caribbean and European Community rum standards.
-The exact character of each rum or liqueur is determined by a team of master blenders who maintain the consistency of taste in the existing blends.
-They continue to develop new products which can find a niche in local and export markets.
+Blending: The art of blending is central to Chairman's Reserve.
+They do not put age statements on the rums, because they passionately believe that complexity and balance can only be maximized by blending old, complex but often “woody” rums with fresher but characterful rums.
+They do not add additives to the rums, and all their rums contain the Authentic Caribbean Rum symbol on the labels.